What Utilities Are Included in Rent? An Easy Guide [2024]

 In most apartments, you will be responsible for paying electricity, gas, and internet/cable bills, while landlords will typically cover the water, sewage and garbage.
 The cost of this is either lumped into your monthly rent or included as a separate charge in your monthly rental statement.
 If you are looking for an apartment that has all utilities covered, the costs are likely also included in your rent or rental statement.

-The most common utilities that you will find in your apartment include electricity, gas, internet/cable, water, sewage and garbage.
+As mentioned above, the most common utilities that you will find in your apartment include electricity, gas, internet/cable, water, sewage and garbage.
 What utilities you are responsible for is generally a matter of your lease agreement.
 It’s best to ask questions about utilities when touring an apartment, and make sure to read the lease details thoroughly.

 What Utilities Are Included in Rent